jimfinnis/jcf12/content/teaching/CS123/examples/inheritcomp/index.md

     }
 }
 ```
-In this class, there are two private instance variables - the Mover and Appearance
+In this class, there are two private fields - the Mover and Appearance
 used by each entity.
 There's a constructor which sets up those two
 variables, and then the actual methods for moving, drawing and
 making noises.